tynovsky/cpan-tutorials/03-make-your-own-distribution.md

 - `README.md` - extracted documentation from the main module of the distribution.

+`Minilla` also created Git repository for us, where we can version the code.
+It's a good idea to commit it right away:

+    $ git commit -m 'Initial commit - Minilla scaffold'

+## Using more files

 Let's re-create our code that prints out "Hello world".
 This time we'll add translations to other languages.